 Further review and revision might be needed, because the final report typically involves management committing to an action plan.

-Developed by expert ISO 27001 practitioners, it contains a customisable scope statement as well as templates for every document you need to implement or maintain an effective ISO 27001-compliant ISMS.
+Developed by expert ISO 27001 practitioners, it contains a customisable scope statement as well as templates for every document you need to implement and maintain an ISO 27001-compliant ISMS.

 The ISO 27001 ISMS Documentation toolkit includes a template of the internal audit procedure.

 A version of this blog was originally published on 18 July 2018.